yohan-jun/yohan-jun.github.io/_pages/talks.md

 ---

 ## Invited Talks
+* **Advanced neuroimaging using MRI: from quantitative MRI to diffusion MRI** (May.
+2024)\
+-&nbsp;Yonsei University, School of Electrical and Electronic Engineering
 * **Self-Supervised Learning for Rapid Quantitative MRI** (May.
 2023)\
 -&nbsp;Athinoula A. Martinos Center for Biomedical Imaging, Massachusetts General Hospital
 * **Deep Model-based MR Parameter Mapping Network (DOPAMINE) for Fast MR Reconstruction** (Oct.
 2020)\